iwanbk/bcache/README.md

 ## Expiration

-Although this library doesn't invalidate the keys when it reachs the expiration time, the expiration timestamp will be used as a way to decide which value is the newer when doing data synchronization among nodes.
+Although this library doesn't invalidate the keys when it reachs the expiration time, the expiration timestamp will be used in these ways:

+(1) On `Set`:
+- as a way to decide which value is the newer when doing data synchronization among nodes
+- set timestamp expiration

+(2) On `Get`:
+- the expiration timestamp could be used to check whether the key has been expired

+(3) On `Delete`:
+- to decide which operation is the lastes when doing syncronization, for example:
+	- `Delete` with timestamp 3 and `Set` with timestamp 4 -> `Set` is the latest, so the `Delete` is ignored

-So, it is **mandatory** to set the expiration time.
+So, it is **mandatory** to set the expiration time and the delta from current time must be the same between `Set` and `Delete`.
+We can also use [UnixNano](https://golang.org/pkg/time/#Time.UnixNano) for better precission than `Unix`.

 ## Cache filling